h397wang/ResistanceId/README.md

 1.3 Statistical Analysis
 The set of lines returned from the Hough transform are analyzed and "similar lines" are grouped together.
 Since

-2. Color Ring Detection
+2.Color Ring Detection
-Edge Detection
+Edge Detection to be completed.
+Current issues with color matching are non-trivial.